The Management Board is responsible for operating the Consumer Code Scheme and is chaired by Noel Hunter OBE.

-For more information on Customer Satisfaction levels and research undertaken by the Code, please refer to the National New Homes Customer Satisfaction Survey, the New Homes Review and the Code’s Annual Report.
+For more information on customer satisfaction levels and research undertaken by the Code, please refer to the National New Homes Customer Satisfaction Survey and the Code’s Annual Report.

 Enforcing the Code

-When problems arise, these are handled through the Independent Dispute Resolution Scheme.
-All cases are summarised and published on this website (see our section on How Complaints Are Dealt With), so that the home building industry can learn from experience and continuously improve the service they provide to Home Buyers.
+When problems arise, complaints about breaches of the Code are handled through the Independent Dispute Resolution Scheme.
+All cases are summarised and published on this website (see our section on How Complaints Are Dealt With), so that the home building industry can learn from experience and continuously improve the service they provide to buyers.